-The Board shall vest responsibility in the Principal or other authorized school leader for developing a grading scale which comports with the school's instructional philosophy, curriculum, and state mandates.
+The Board shall vest responsibility in the Head of School or other authorized school leader for developing a grading scale which comports with the school's instructional philosophy, curriculum, and state mandates.

 Teachers shall use a variety of methods to assess student progress.